Why See Chicago - The Musical?

-Inspired by the 1926 play of the same name, and based on court reporter Maurine Dallas Watkins correspondence of the high-profile trials of murderesses Beulah Annan and Belva Gareter for the Chicago Tribune.
+As outrageous as the story appears, it was in fact inspired by the 1926 play of the same name, and based on the records of court reporter Maurine Dallas Watkins of the high-profile trials of murderesses Beulah Annan and Belva Gareter for the Chicago Tribune.
 The state's press and public were immediately enamoured of the sensationalist reporting, making the women into celebrities overnight and changing attitudes whilst the Jazz Age freed women from previous societal bounds.
-Chicago covers many issues from homicide to greed and corruption but hammers home the biting truth: Show business is the biggest scam of them all!

 Opening night: 21 January 2014